 In brief, a software code analyzes a user-defined region-of-interest (ROI) within the images, which contains a set of interrogation, or measurement, points.
 In local DIC, each interrogation point is centered within a subset of the image.
 The interrogation points are typically defined at some regular spacing (step size), such that neighboring subsets may (or may not) overlap.
 The subsets are numerically correlated from the reference image (before motion/deformation) to each subsequent image (during motion/deformation).
 This correlation is performed by first approximating the pattern in each subset using an interpolant function, and then allowing that function to deform from the reference image based on a subset shape function.
-A matching criterion in conjunction with subset weights is used to match each subset in the reference image with the corresponding subset in the deformed images.
-In stereo-DIC, the matching criterion, along with the parameters of the stereo-system calibration, are used to match subsets from one of the cameras to the other camera.
+A matching criterion in conjunction with subset weights is used to match each subset in the reference image with the parameters of the stereo-system calibration, are used to match subsets from one of the cameras to the other camera.
 The result of the correlation is the measured coordinates of the center of each subset.